lennox55555/AI-Alignment-Technical-Research/Adversarial AI Saftey/README.md

 ## Overview

-As we develop AI systems to be more aligned with human values and thinking, it is essential to recognize that these same models are highly vulnerable to adversarial attacks. **Adversarial attacks** exploit weaknesses in ML models, often causing them to misclassify or behave unpredictably.
-The presence of these vulnerabilities highlights that AI is still far from being aligned with human thought processes, safety standards, and ethical considerations.
+This folder contains:

-This work was inspired by the paper **"Safety‐critical computer vision: an empirical survey of adversarial evasion attacks and defenses on computer vision systems"** by Charles Meyers, Tommy Löfstedt, and Erik Elmroth (2023).
-The paper covers a variety of adversarial attack methods and defenses for computer vision models.
-You can read the paper [here](https://link.springer.com/article/10.1007/s10462-023-10521-4).
+- **Research Paper**: "Safety‐critical computer vision: an empirical survey of adversarial evasion attacks and defenses on computer vision systems" by Charles Meyers, Tommy Löfstedt, and Erik Elmroth.
+[Link to paper](https://link.springer.com/article/10.1007/s10462-023-10521-4)

-In this folder, you will find:
-- **Jupyter Notebook**: Code that demonstrates adversarial patch attacks on a pre-trained model, visualizes adversarial patches, and evaluates the model's robustness.
+- **Jupyter Notebooks**: Hands-on technical analysis of adversarial attacks and defenses to evaluate the robustness and vulnerability of AI models in safety-critical environments.
+Explore various attacks such as FGSM, PGD, and Adversarial Patch Attacks.
+[Link to notebooks](https://github.com/lennox55555/AI-Alignment-Technical-Research/blob/main/Adversarial%20AI%20Saftey/Adversarial%20AI%20Attacks.ipynb)

-- **Patch Images**: Generated adversarial patches that were applied to fool the model during classification tasks.
+- **Patch Images**: Generated adversarial patches (targeted) that were applied to fool the model (RESNET34) during classification tasks.
-- **Model Output Logs**: Logs of the model's performance before and after adversarial patches were applied, showcasing accuracy degradation.
-- **Research Notes**: Additional conceptual thoughts on adversarial defenses, derived from the experiments and reading of the paper.

-## Conclusion

-This work is an exploration into how adversarial attacks, particularly **patch attacks**, can affect AI models, and what can be done to defend against them.
-By understanding these attacks in a hands-on way, we can improve the robustness of AI in critical systems.
+## Purpose of This Repository

+I’m deeply interested in the field of **AI safety and robustness**, particularly in understanding the vulnerabilities of AI systems in safety-critical applications.
+This repository serves as a space for my research and experiments, focusing on the impact of adversarial attacks on AI models and their alignment with human values.
+My aim is to explore:

+- **Understanding Adversarial Attacks**: Investigating various attacks like **Fast Gradient Sign Method (FGSM)**, **Projected Gradient Descent (PGD)**, **Carlini & Wagner (C&W)**, **Few-Pixel Attacks**, **DeepFool**, and **Adversarial Patch Attacks** to see how they exploit model vulnerabilities.

+- **Exploring Model Robustness**: How models react to adversarial perturbations and where they fail to align with human reasoning under different attack scenarios.

+- **Developing Defense Mechanisms**: Experimenting with defense techniques such as **adversarial training**, **defensive distillation**, and **input transformations** to evaluate how well they mitigate the effects of adversarial attacks.

+- **Evaluating AI Alignment**: Highlighting the gap between AI decisions and human expectations, particularly in adversarial settings, which demonstrates how far AI models are from fully aligning with human values and thought processes.